jesvijonathan/WhaScript/README.md

 ----------------------------------

-Wha Script's Dependecies are limited to just a decent Os/Platform with Chrome and Chromedriver installed
+Wha Script's Dependecies are limited to just a decent Os/Platform (Windows,Linux,Mac) with Python(v3.7.7), Chrome(v84) and Chromedriver(v84) installed

 Do note to place 'chromedriver.exe. @ root of C: drive ('C:/chromedrive.exe') before running the script